tyt101/EnglishLearn/关键语法/present perfect tense.md

 1.
 I have sent that message.
 You have taken a bite.
-Tom and Saray have been the best friend.
+Tom and Saray have been the best friends.
 He has made a decision.
-The sun has dropped.
+The sun has set.
+Sunset日落 sunrise日出

 2.
-I have been a leaner for 2 years.
+I have been a learner for 2 years.
 Sea level has increased since 1990.
-She has prepared postgraduate entrance exam for 3 years.
+She has been preparing for the/a postgraduate entrance exam for 3 years.

+Prepare for sth/prepare to do

-The dog has guarded the door since it born.
+The dog has guarded the door since it was born.
 We have been friends since we were 8.

 3.
-My MBTI have recently become ENFJ-A from INFJ-A.
-I have just installed the monitor.
+My MBTI has recently changed to ENFJ-A from INFJ-A.(dash) I have just installed the monitor.
 He has just drunk tea
 I have just awoken.
 We have known each other recently.

 4.
 You haven't achieved your goal.
-We haven't seen for ten years.
+We haven't seen each other for ten years.
 He hasn't just done that.